-At the time of publication there is uncertainty as to what form Brexit may take.
-A Withdrawal Agreement has been published and endorsed by leaders at a meeting of the European Council1.
-A Political Declaration Setting Out the Framework for the Future Relationship between the EU and the UK has also been signed off by the European Council2.
-It is unclear whether these agreements will secure parliamentary support in the UK.
-There is also the possibility that such agreements may be the subject of a referendum.
-Exiting the EU without any agreement continues to be entertained as a possibility by the UK government and EU.
+At the time of publication there remains enormous uncertainty as to what form Brexit may take.
+A Withdrawal Agreement has been published and endorsed by leaders at a meeting of the European Council.
+A Political Declaration Setting Out the Framework for the Future Relationship between the EU and the UK has also been signed off by the European Council.
+The Withdrawal Agreement and Political Declaration have repeatedly failed by a large margin to achieve majority support at Westminster.
+It is unclear whether these agreements will ever secure parliamentary support in the UK.